The Wrapbook Team

 Vetting crew takes many forms.

 Sometimes, it involves outlining non-disclosure agreements and startwork.
-For many producers, vetting crew looks more like hiring off of referrals.
+For many producers, vetting crew looks more like hiring off referrals.
 Your network can be great for hiring those with an already-known reliable work ethic.
 However, there are risks associated with not going through proper steps in an industry running on freelancers who go from job to job, and company to company.

 While most companies may not have time to run background checks on every person they hire, certain key players who will end up with access to higher-level information merit this critical step.